 - a.
 Marine Corps commands operating post offices, unit post offices, and mailrooms are required to provide for the emergency destruction of U.S. Mail and postal effects.
 Such destruction, when necessitated by enemy action or danger of capture, will be in strict compliance with references (a), (b), and the following: - (1) When sufficient advance warning is received.
 Deliver to the addressee or dispatch all mail on hand to the nearest postal facility by the safest and most expeditious means available.
-Suspend operations and transport postal effects and supplies to a safe area. - (2) When insufficient advance warning is received to permit completely carrying out these provisions and, upon order of the CO or senior officer present, remove or destroy mail and postal effects in post offices and unit post offices, per the prioritized list in chapter 2 of reference (a). - (3) For commands operating mailrooms, priority of emergency disposition is as follows: - (a) Official registered mail - (b) Directory File Cards - (c) Other accountable mail - (d) All remaining mail, and - (e) All other records, equipment, mail sacks, furniture, etc. - b.
-When destruction of postal effects is necessary, the following methods, as applicable, should be utilized in post offices and mailrooms:
+Suspend operations and transport postal effects and supplies to a safe area. - (2) When insufficient advance warning is received to permit completely carrying out these provisions and, upon order of the CO or senior officer present, remove or destroy mail and postal effects in post offices and unit post offices per the prioritized list in chapter 2 of reference (a). - (3) For commands operating mailrooms, priority of emergency disposition is as follows: - (a) Official registered mail; - (b) Directory File Cards; - (c) Other accountable mail; - (d) All remaining mail; and - (e) All other records, equipment, mail sacks, furniture, etc. - (4) For Military Post Offices, priority of emergency disposition is as follows: - (a) Official Registered Mail; - (b) Directory File Cards;